 People and Places

-In addition, the earliest Maya representation of the corn god is at Takalik Abaj.
-Like the later image of the central Mexican earth mother Coatlicue he wears a skirt of serpents, thus representing fertility.
-Likewise, the oldest extant Maya calendar date is on a stone monument at Takalik Abaj.
-In addition to Olmec and Maya monuments there are others of a style called Monte Alto..
+The earliest representation of the Maya corn god is from Takalik Abaj.
+Like the later image of the central Mexican earth mother Coatlicue, the corn god wears a skirt of serpents, thus representing fertility.
+Likewise, the oldest extant Maya calendar date appears on a stone monument at Takalik Abaj.
+There are also monuments of a style called Monte Alto at Takalik Abaj.

 Monte Alto is an estate near la Democracia, Escuintla.
 However, its monuments are not Olmec as previously believed.
 They are instead pre-classic Maya from around 200 B.C.-100 A.D, and contain Mexican influence.
-The pre-classic Cotzumalguapa culture of Escuintla further bears the influence of Mexican immigrants.
-Therefore, among its monuments are representations of Tlaloc (god of rain) and Xochipilli (god of laughter, the arts, drama, and dance), both gods of ancient Mexico.
+The Cotzumalguapa culture of Escuintla likewise bears the influence of Mexican immigrants.
+Therefore, among its monuments are representations of Tlaloc (god of rain) and Xochipilli (god of laughter, the arts, drama, and dance), both gods of Central Mexico.

-Traditionally, the Maya of the Southern Pacific Coast were mostly k’iche’.
-However, Chicacao is populated by tzutujiles from Santiago Atitlàn and San Pedro la Laguna.
-Aldea Nahualate, Chicacao, however, remains k’iche’.
+Traditionally, the Maya of the Southern Pacific Coast were k’iche’ speakers.
+However, tzutujiles from Santiago Atitlàn and San Pedro la Laguna settled in and around Chicacao.
 San Miguel Panan was also once a tzutujil town.
-However, near the end of the 17th century, k”iche` speakers from Santa Catarina Ixtahuacán burned Panan.
-Therfore, k’iche’ predominates in Panán in the modern era.
+However, near the end of the 18th century, k”iche` speakers from Santa Catarina Ixtahuacán burned Panan.
+Thereafter, k’iche’ predominated in Panan.

 The Coast is the center of sugar, rubber, and sesame production.
-Coffee and mangoes likewise are major crops in the region.
-Therefore, the Southern Coast has some degree of economic prosperity.
-However, most of the land and wealth remain in the hands of a few powerful families..
-The very richest still control the original properties of their conquistador ancestors.
-In smaller communities, however, extreme poverty exists alongside wealth.
+Coffee, mangoes, pineapples, and cacao are likewise major crops in the region.
+Therefore, the Southern Coast has a degree of economic prosperity.
+However, most of the land and wealth remain in the hands of a few powerful families.
+The very richest still control family properties undisturbed since the Spanish Colony.
+In small communities, however, most people remain desperately poor.